- Earthing Basics

 - Do Earthing products need to be applied directly to the site of pain?

-- Can you use grounding products if you have a pacemaker or defibrillator?
+- Can I use grounding products if I have a pacemaker or defibrillator?
 What about stents?

 - Can grounding help stroke patients?